BerkeleyPhotonicsGenerator/BPG/README.md

 to get a compatible standalone development file structure with environmental variables, please install BPG through the [Photonics_Dev](https://github.com/pvnbhargava/Photonics_Dev) repository.

-Before creating your first layout generator, please run `sh run_tests.sh` in your Photonics_Dev directory to ensure that everything has been installed properly.
+Before creating your first layout generator, please run `run_tests.py` in your Photonics_Dev directory to ensure that everything has been installed properly.

 ## Documentation